 SOMEONE WHO IS A FUGITIVE

-An individual is ineligible to receive SSI benefits for any month during which he or she has an unsatisfied arrest warrant for:
+You are ineligible to receive SSI benefits for any month during which you have an unsatisfied felony arrest warrant for:

 escape from custody; or